graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-And may yield one of the following objects:
+And may yield one of the following results:

 - `{ "numberOfBoxes": 27 }`
 - `{}`